learn-co-curriculum/review-map-state-to-props-readme/README.md

 a change of state, and has access to the entire store's state.
 The `connect()` function then takes the return value from the `mapStateToProps()` function and adds that return value to the props of the component that is passed through in the last parentheses.
-We call that component a connected component, because that component is connected to the store.
+We call that component a connected component because it is connected to the store.